But God is Faithful!

 I often heard Harry Bollback tell the following story:

-In the early days of Word of Life, Harry and Jack Wyrtzen went to see Harry Ironside, pastor of the famous Moody Memorial Church in Chicago.
+In the early days of Word of Life, Harry and Jack Wyrtzen visited Harry Ironside, the famous Moody Memorial Church pastor in Chicago.
 He said they went through a winding library filled with books to get to Dr. Ironside’s office.

 You’re not important enough for him to make an exception